leny/kouto-swiss/_docs/mixins/vendors.md

 # Vendors Prefixes

 **Kouto Swiss** comes with automatic vendor prefixer for the following properties.

+You can define the behavior of the prefixer by changing the value of the global variable `ks-vendors-prefixes`.

+## Recommended prefixes (by default)

+    ks-vendors-prefixes = recommended

-_**Note:** for each property, the added vendor prefixes are given.
+For each property, the added vendor prefixes are given.
 The implementation is based on [the list of Peter Beverloo](http://peter.sh/experiments/vendor-prefixed-css-property-overview/)_

-## Supported properties

 * **align-content:** `-webkit`
 * **align-items:** `-webkit`